Lifting the veil over mysterious desert truffles: Terfezia’s ecology and diversity towards cultivation

-Category: Environment Hits: 0Developing below the soil surface, desert truffles are hard to find.
+Category: Environment Hits: 2Developing below the soil surface, desert truffles are hard to find.
 Recently, researchers updated the number of known species of the desert truffle genus Terfezia occurring in Portugal from three to ten species.
 They thoroughly characterized their ecological preferences, adding new knowledge on Terfezia's cryptic lifestyle.
 These findings are of major importance, as desert truffles have a high economic value.

 Read more https://www.sciencedaily.com/releases/2021/10/211028120325.htm